hpbuniat/lazy-postscribe/README.md

 When using [postscribe](https://github.com/krux/postscribe) as tag-writer, you're most likely creating a dependency in your document-head. lazy-postscribe is a lightweight dependency, which can be included in your non-blocking js-loader-bundle.

-'''lazy-postscribe''' also allows to use postscribe with another tag-writer.

 Usage:
 -----